Videotape: Consumer and prosumer camcorders

 Early consumer camcorders used full-size VHS or Betamax cassettes.
 Later models switched to more compact formats, designed explicitly for smaller camcorder use, like VHS-C and Video8.
 VHS-C is a downsized version of VHS, using the same recording method and the same tape, but in a smaller cassette.
 It is possible to play VHS-C tapes in a regular VHS tape recorder by using an adapter.
 After the introduction of S-VHS, a corresponding compact version, S-VHS-C, was released as well.
 Video8 is an indirect descendant of Betamax, using narrower tape and a smaller cassette.
 Because of its narrower tape and other technical differences, it is not possible to develop an adapter from Video8 to Betamax.
 Video8 was later developed into Hi8, which provides better resolution similar to S-VHS.

 The first consumer-level and lower-end professional (prosumer) digital video recording format, introduced in 1995, used a smaller Digital Video Cassette (DVC).
 The format was later renamed MiniDV to reflect the DV encoding scheme, but the tapes are still marked DVC.
-Some later formats like DVC Pro from Panasonic reflect the original name.
+Some later formats like DVCPRO from Panasonic reflect the original name.
 The DVC or MiniDV format provides broadcast-quality video and sophisticated nonlinear editing capability on consumer and some professional equipment and has been used on feature films, including Danny Boyle's 28 Days Later (2002, shot on a Canon XL1) and David Lynch's Inland Empire (2006, shot on a Sony DSR-PD150).

 In 1999 Sony backported the DV recording scheme to 8-mm systems, creating Digital8.
 By using the same cassettes as Hi8, many Digital8 camcorders were able to play analog Video8 or Hi8 recordings, preserving compatibility with already recorded analog video tapes.

 Sony introduced another camcorder cassette format called MicroMV in 2001.
 Sony was the only electronics manufacturer to sell MicroMV cameras.
 In 2006, Sony stopped offering new MicroMV camcorder models.
 In November 2015, Sony announced that shipment of MicroMV cassettes would be discontinued in March 2016.

 In the late 2000s, MiniDV and its high-definition cousin, HDV, were the two most popular consumer or prosumer tape-based formats.
 The formats use different encoding methods, but the same cassette type.